 We will also take other measurements, including temperatures and pressures, to determine how well your ducts work.
 Then we will review the results of the test with you.

-The typical duct renovation includes removing damaged ducts, straightening them, adding proper suspension and sealing all the joints.
-Sometimes larger ducts need to be installed to certain rooms or the registers and grilles need to be replaced.
+The typical duct renovation includes removing damaged ducts, straightening them, adding proper suspension, and sealing all the joints.
+Sometimes larger ducts need to be installed in certain rooms or the registers and grilles need to be replaced.